 Areas of my work include:

 The after-effects of trauma (such as accidents, abuse, illness, neglect and loss).
-Relationship difficulties, bereavement, anxiety, depression, stress, panic, parenting difficulties, unhappiness, hopelessness, dissatisfaction, low self-esteem, loss of meaning, searching for spiritual connection, and more.
+Relationship difficulties, bereavement, anxiety, depression, stress, panic, parenting difficulties, unhappiness, hopelessness, dissatisfaction, low self-esteem, loss of meaning, searching for spiritual connection, emotional responses to the climate emergency (eco-disstress, 'climate-anxiety') and more.

 I offer short term as well as longer term work.